rishig10/SCM-system/README.md

 # Supply Chain Management System

 This project aims to develop a modular, Java-based Supply Chain Management System that allows suppliers to manage products, retailers to place orders, and administrators to process and monitor order fulfillment.
+Part of coursework - Object Oriented Analysis and Design

 ### How To Run